Planted Aquarium Expert Logo

-The first thing to understand about the Oscar Fish is how large they get.
-Oscars can grow to be 18 inches long and weigh in at 3.5 pounds (1.6 kilograms).
-In other words, a big fish.
+The first thing to understand is how large they get.
+The can grow to be 18 inches long and weigh in at 3.5 pounds (1.6 kilograms) in a home aquarium.
+In other words, This a big fish.

 Juvenile Oscars are usually white and dark brown, and with white spots on the head.